 The patient is the focal point for the entire PKB record; PKB puts the patient in control of all information about them, and who gets to use that information with them.

 Everyone, including doctors, nurses and carers, use the Patients Know Best account with the patient because the patient gave them permission to do so.
 At any point, they can give more people access, increase or decrease their access level, or take away permission from those previously given access.
-The patient is able to initiate and participate in secure Discussion messages with any combination of members of their network at any time.
+The patient is able to initiate and participate in secure messages with any combination of members of their network at any time.

 This is particularly common in cases where the patient is a child or has decreased capacity or technical literacy, although any patient (or professional on behalf of the patient) can add a carer.

-The carer account is structured just as the patient account it; when the carer logs in they are presented with their own PKB record (which may or may not have data in or be shared with their own professionals and teams).
+The carer account is structured just as the patient account is; when the carer logs in they are presented with their own PKB record (which may or may not have data in or be shared with their own professionals and teams).
 The carer then navigates through Sharing > Friends and Family, and will then see those they care for in a list.
 Clicking on one of these names brings up that patient's account.

 The team professional is invited, along with their colleagues in the team, by the coordinator.
 A team professional automatically has access to all patients sharing with the team, and any patient in the team can message any clinician in the team provided they are set as contactable.
-This mirrors the set up that exists with paper records, where any professional working with in the team would be able to pick up and read any patient's file.
+This mirrors the set up that exists with paper records, where any professional working within the team would be able to pick up and read any patient's file.

-The professional is able to add other people and contribute data to the record on behalf of the patient as well as exchange secure Discussion messages with their colleagues, patients, carers and any individual professionals added to each patient record.
+The professional is able to add other people and contribute data to the record on behalf of the patient as well as exchange secure messages with their colleagues, patients, carers and any individual professionals added to each patient record.
 The professional has the ability to send consultations to patients to be filled out as well as adding and editing any relevant care plans in a patient's record.

 The individual professional is added to single patient accounts, rather than having access to full teams.
 A good example of an individual professional would be a GP who may have been added to the record by the speciality team at a hospital, a carer or indeed the patient themselves.
-The professional is able to work only with patients they are specific added to on PKB, contributing data and messaging the network.
+The professional is able to work only with patients they are specifically added to on PKB, contributing data and messaging the network.

 The coordinator is often the most technically expert member of their team, and so coaches and catalyses their colleagues’ adoption of patient-centred PKB usage.
 PKB staff spend a lot of time training and helping the coordinator because healthcare professionals ask the coordinator for training and help.
 The coordinator also manages each team’s settings, including care plan templates, symptoms tracked and patient communication materials within the library.